DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-24-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 <!-- markdownlint-enable MD001 MD025 MD042 MD051 -->

 ## Further work

+We’ve improved the wording of the history entries and the change is in the backlog of development work.

+Later we intend to improve the way that providers enter reference requirements.

+### Improved history entries

+- “You sent the request on ((date))” when the status changed to ‘requested’
+- “They gave a reference to the training provider on ((date))” when the status changed to ‘received by training provider’
+- “You cancelled the request on ((date)) when the status changed to cancelled
+- Request cancelled [automatically]
+Cannot give reference
+Request failed
+[Automatic reminder]
+[Reminder]

+### Entering reference requirements

 Currently providers can add information about their reference requirements as a condition.
 For example they may want to: